 Linux is an open-source operating system kernel.
 Most large Internet companies run their software on Linux distributions, so it’s useful to learn Linux in detail.

 When people think of Linux, they often imagine a full Linux system including the kernel, the C library, and system utilities.
-Technically Linux is only the kernel, while the other features are part of the operating system [1, P. 4].
+Technically, Linux is only the kernel, while the other features are part of the operating system [1, P. 4].

-Programs running in user mode can communicate with the kernel using system calls: functions provided by the kernel that execute code in kernel mode [1, P. 5].
+Programs running in user mode can communicate with the kernel using system calls—functions provided by the kernel that execute code in kernel mode [1, P. 5].

-open().
-When an application calls a system call, we say that the application is executing a system call in user space, and the kernel is running in process context [1, P. 5].
+System calls are generally triggered as part of a function provided by a library, such as the C library.
+When an application triggers a system call, we say that the application is executing a system call in user space and the kernel is running in process context [1, P. 5].

 - L. R., Linux Kernel Development (Developer’s Library), 3rd ed.
 Addison-Wesley Professional, 2010.